Beaches of Hong Kong

-Hong Kong has a long coastline that is full of twists and turns with many bays and beaches.
-Many of them are well sheltered by mountains nearby, as Hong Kong is a mountainous place.
-As a result, large waves seldom appear at the bays, making them suitable for human swimming.
+Hong Kong has a long and jagged coastline with many bays and beaches.
+The shelter provided by adjacent mountains keeps wave sizes generally small, and most beaches are thus suitable for swimming and recreation, if they can be reached.

+About half of Hong Kong's more accessible beaches are gazetted and thus managed by the Leisure and Cultural Services Department (LCSD).
+Many that are not gazetted are also popular, and some privately owned beaches are publicly accessible.

-However, with the increasing development and urbanisation of Hong Kong, water quality has worsened resulting in the closure of several beaches previously suitable for swimming.
+With the increasing development and urbanisation of Hong Kong, water quality has worsened resulting in the closure of several beaches previously suitable for swimming.
 These include Approach Beach, Ting Kau Beach, Anglers' Beach, Gemini Beaches, Hoi Mei Wan Beach, Casam Beach and Lido Beach in Tsuen Wan.
 In 2011, Lido Beach, Casam Beach, Approach Beach and Hoi Mei Wan Beach were reopened following an improvement in water quality.

-About half of the beaches suitable for swimming in Hong Kong are managed by the Leisure and Cultural Services Department (LCSD), and are officially referred to as gazetted beaches.
-A number of other beaches are privately owned or not gazetted, but are nonetheless publicly accessible.

 Gazetted beaches

-A total of forty-two beaches in Hong Kong are managed by the LCSD.
-Twelve of them are located on Hong Kong Island, and the remaining 30 are located across the New Territories, including the Outlying Islands.
+A total of forty-two beaches in Hong Kong are gazetted and managed by LCSD.
+Twelve of these are located on Hong Kong Island, with the remaining 30 spread across the New Territories, including the Outlying Islands.
 Some are temporarily closed to swimmers.